 Excuse me.
 To report you, for example, in a restaurant.

-A bit like please, you can say excuse me to challenge the waiter, to get his attention and again like sorry, you can use it to say you are sorry if you bump into someone in the street or if you want to pass.
+A bit like please, you can say excuse me to call out to the waiter, to get his attention, and again like pardon, you can use it to say you're sorry if you bump into someone on the street or want to pass.

-Excuse me, I would like to pass.
-So you see, excuse me and sorry, it's pretty close.
+Excuse me, I'd like to get through.
+So you see, excuse me and sorry, it's quite close.

 But like sorry and excuse me in English.